chan2will/sdc-wiki/Asset-Transfer-Workflow.md

 1. Login to AWS
 2. Navigate to the EC2 Container Service from the top left services menu
 3. Click on the cluster for the environment that you are interested (ex: sdc-qa)
-4. Find the relevant service following the naming pattern '<env>-asset-transfer'
+4. Find the relevant service following the naming pattern '{env}-asset-transfer'
 5. Click the service name to see details for that service
 6. You should see a list of running tasks, click the uuid of the relevant task
 7. From the table of containers, click the arrow on the left to see a dropdown of information related to the container